 A1 Beanz has never shied away from bringing his street edgy style to the forefront.
-And while he is not sporadically dropping tracks, he is busy crafting entire projects which properly document his rising trajectory.
+While he is not sporadically releasing tracks, he is busy crafting entire projects that properly document his rising trajectory.
 Last year alone, he put out a handful of music videos and closed it with a full-length album, Product of my InnerGee, and now he returns with something new.

 The rapper goes for a bit of the past with a modern touch on his latest project entitled Break Yo’Self.
 The 7-track body of work is hard-hitting, unapologetic and cinematic from front to back.
-A1 Beanz gets his inspiration from a plethora of sources, ranging from mid-2000s Gangsta rap with 90s boombap aesthetics underpinned by soulful textures.
+A1 Beanz draws inspiration from a range of sources, including mid-2000s Gangsta rap with 90s boombap aesthetics, underpinned by soulful textures.
 In his usual fashion, he sticks to what he knows best: dark, gritty tales involving life-changing decisions, unexpected foes getting their comeuppance, and untethered verbal jousting.

 The project commences with “Hunnit Times,” a hard-hitting piece with a haunting soundscape and thumping drums that will have your car speakers rattling.
-A1 Beanz is not one for small talk and hits the ground running with a heavy dose of gritty reality, with bars like “Oh, you mister, big bad and bold/But don’t you know that all these tough guys never grow old/Don’t you know in grade school, I had to sit in the cold/For free food I’m eating ???, we ain’t have it at home
+A1 Beanz is not one for small talk and hits the ground running with a heavy dose of gritty reality, with bars like “Oh, you mister, big bad and bold/Boy don’t you know that all these tough guys never grow old/Don’t you know in grade school, I had a six digit code /For free food I’m eating this cuz we ain’t have it at home

 The project continues to swing with heavy verbal artillery and scenic motifs that transport listeners to a different timeline with nostalgic vibes.
 “Hit me no more” is reminiscent of the 2000s with its distorted bassline, crunchy drums and moody textures.
 I will confess it evokes a similar feel to “Couldawoulda,” albeit with a heavier bassline.
-Lyrically, A1 Beanz continues to stay on point as he gives listeners insight into his life and then some.
-He has a knack for penning vivid street tales with an edgy vibe that transports listeners right into the mix of the action.
+Lyrically, A1 Beanz remains on point, giving listeners insight into his life and more.
+He has a knack for writing vivid street tales with an edgy vibe that transports listeners right into the action.
 “I gotta Rob” finds the rapper prowling the streets looking for unsuspecting foes who will mostly get blindsided.
 Here, A1 Beanz uses a melodic chorus to drive home his point.
 At the end of the day, no one is safe.

 The final track “Never Stop” samples a classic soul track (Donny Hathaway to be precise) and features J ox, and Darren Elijah.
-Here, the emcees share their respective take on self-belief and the never-ending grind till success appears.
+Here, the emcees share their perspectives on self-belief and the relentless grind toward success.
 Beanz leads the track with “I just say what it is, and lately I have been checking off goals on my list/I used to wanna have a couple rolls for the wrist/Small ?? to a giant, I wanna own the abyss.” but J ox and Elijah are not too far off and equally deliver solid takes.

 Once again, A1 Beanz delivers as expected.
-He doesn’t have the time and energy to pander to outsiders with this tailor-made project for those who are intuned with the realness.
+He doesn’t have the time or energy to pander to outsiders with this tailor-made project for those who are attuned to reality.

 Keep up with A1 BeanzSpotify : Facebook : YouTube : Instagram